|Tamoxifen Citrate or Letrozole With or Without Bevacizumab in Treating Women With Stage III or Stage IV Breast Cancer

 Basic Trial Information

-This randomized phase III trial is studying giving tamoxifen citrate or letrozole together with bevacizumab to see how well it works compared with tamoxifen citrate or letrozole alone in treating women with stage III or stage IV breast cancer.
+This randomized phase III trial studies tamoxifen citrate or letrozole together with bevacizumab to see how well it works compared with tamoxifen citrate or letrozole alone in treating women with stage III or stage IV breast cancer.
 Estrogen can cause the growth of breast cancer cells.
-Hormone therapy using tamoxifen* or letrozole may fight breast cancer by blocking the use of estrogen by the tumor cells.
-Monoclonal antibodies, such as bevacizumab, can block tumor growth in different ways.
-Some block the ability of tumor cells to grow and spread.
-Others find tumor cells and help kill them or carry tumor-killing substances to them.
-Bevacizumab may also stop the growth of tumor cells by blocking blood flow to the tumor.
-It is not yet known whether giving hormone therapy is more effective with or without bevacizumab in treating advanced breast cancer
+Hormone therapy using tamoxifen citrate* or letrozole may fight breast cancer by blocking the use of estrogen by the tumor cells.
+Monoclonal antibodies, such as bevacizumab, may help control breast cancer by stopping the growth of blood vessels to the tumor.
+It is not yet known whether giving hormone therapy is more effective with or without bevacizumab in treating advanced breast cancer.

 Further Study Information